KierankThompson/KieranKThompson/README.md

 My name is Kieran and I am a masters student currently studying Quant Finance.
 Graduated with a BS in Computer Science.

-Currently working on: bitorrent client in Go
+Currently working on: Advent of Code 2024 Solutions

 Leetcode: https://leetcode.com/u/anprim/